binliu-udacity/dsnd-term2-p1-disaster-response/README.md

 There are three main folders:

 1. data
-    - disaster_categories.csv: dataset including all the categories
+    - disaster_categories.csv: datafile of all the categories
-    - disaster_messages.csv: dataset including all the messages
+    - disaster_messages.csv: datafile of all the messages
-    - process_data.py: ETL pipeline scripts to read, clean, and save data into a database
+    - process_data.py: ETL pipeline scripts
-    - DisasterResponse.db: output of the ETL pipeline, i.e. SQLite database containing messages and categories data
+    - DisasterResponse.db: output of the ETL pipeline
 2. models
     - train_classifier.py: machine learning pipeline scripts to train and export a classifier
-    - classifier.pkl: output of the machine learning pipeline, i.e. a trained classifier
+    - classifier.pkl: output of the machine learning pipeline
 3. app
     - run.py: Flask file to run the web application
     - templates contains html file for the web application